-For Revlon, one such acquisition came in 2016, when the company announced a muchtouted \$900 million cash purchase of Elizabeth Arden, Inc.-the high-profile cosmetics, skin care and fragrance company.
-To finance the transaction, Revlon entered into a new \$1.8 billion term loan facility with a syndicate of hundreds of lenders,22 and Citibank was a key underwriter for the loan facility.
-The term loans funded and were publicly disclosed in early September 2016 (at the same time the Arden acquisition closed).23 The 180-page term loan agreement24 spelled out in arduous detail a structure whereby the loans were to be backed by a variety of assets consisting substantially of intellectual property (IP) owned by Revlon's chief operating subsidiary, Revlon Consumer Products Corp.
-(RCPC).
-These IP assets included, inter alia, those associated with the newly-acquired Elizabeth Arden line.
+For Revlon, one such acquisition came in 2016, when the company announced a much-touted \$900 million cash purchase of Elizabeth Arden, Inc.-the high-profile cosmetics, skin care and fragrance company.
+To finance the transaction, Revlon entered into a new \$1.8 billion term loan facility with a syndicate of hundreds of lenders,25 and Citibank was a key underwriter for the loan facility.
+The term loans were funded and publicly disclosed in early September 2016 (at the same time the Arden acquisition closed).26 The 180-page term loan agreement27 spelled out in arduous detail a structure whereby the loans were to be backed by a variety of assets consisting substantially of intellectual property (IP) owned by Revlon's chief operating subsidiary, Revlon Consumer Products Corp.
+(RCPC).28 These IP assets included, inter alia, those associated with the newly acquired Elizabeth Arden line.29